RubixML/ML/README.md

 ```

 ### One Hot Encoder
-The One Hot Encoder takes a column of categorical features and produces a n-d one-hot (numerical) representation where n is equal to the number of unique categories in that column.
+The One Hot Encoder takes a column of categorical features and produces a n-d *one-hot* representation where n is equal to the number of unique categories in that column.
 A 0 indicates that a category is not present in the sample whereas a 1 indicates that a category is present.

 ##### Categorical | Stateful